- Types Of Questions

 How do you prepare for a personality interview?

 You can prepare for a personality interview by practicing your answers to common personality interview questions.
-Even if you aren’t asked the exact questions you go over, you’ve at least had some practice thinking through how to answer this type of question.
+Even if you aren’t asked the exact questions you rehearse, you will have practiced thinking through how to address similar inquiries.

 -